WildernessLabs/TankLevelMonitor/README.md

 ### [TankLevelMonitor.UI](Source/TankLevelMonitor_UI/)

 Speed up development build cycles by running Tank Level's UI screen straight from Windows using WinForms.
 Also learn how you can simulate a distance sensor by checking out the `SimulatedDistanceSensor` driver.

+## Support

+Having trouble running these samples?
+* File an [issue](https://github.com/WildernessLabs/Meadow.Desktop.Samples/issues) with a repro case to investigate, and/or
+* Join our [public Slack](http://slackinvite.wildernesslabs.co/), where we have an awesome community helping, sharing and building amazing things using Meadow.